[Last updated 7th March, 2018]

 Unfortunately, due to the study size and quality we can’t make any recommendations until more research is complete.
 Additionally, 10 grams of fish oil per day is incredibly high and should be done under medical supervision.

-Summary: Very early evidence suggests 10 grams per day fish oil supplementation may help treat salicylate intolerance.
+Summary: Early evidence suggests 10 grams per day fish oil supplementation may help treat salicylate intolerance.
 However, this is based on a weak study.

 We Have Much More To Learn

 Treatment can be difficult as it shares symptoms with many allergies and other food intolerances.

 Salicylates are also present in a wide variety of foods, medicines, cosmetics and other products, making them difficult to minimize.